-Region-EU: Possible introduction of CO2 emissions tax for Energy Community members3.
-April 2020. / SEE Energy News
+Region-EU: Possible introduction of CO2 emissions tax for Energy Community members, SEE Energy News

 Energy Community member states have taken over key EU acquis in energy in recent years, but the Union has intensified its decarbonization policy over the last two years, and the EnC contracting parties have not taken the step, said Janez Kopac Director of the Energy Community (EnC).
 He also warned of the possible introduction of a tax on CO2 emissions in EnC member states.